AnyVisionltd/anv-ui-components/.github/PULL_REQUEST_TEMPLATE.md

 If your answer is yes to any of these, please make sure to include it in your PR.

-Please submit all PRs to the `development` branch.
+> NOTE: Please submit all PRs to the `development` branch.